dcgerard/reproduce_fasims/README.md

     make
     ```

-    To just reproduce the results comparing the `powsimR` datasets from
+    To just reproduce the results comparing the `powsimR` datasets to
     the `seqgendiff` datasets, run in the terminal:

     ``` bash